AlejandroSanmiguel22/AlejandroSanmiguel22/README.md

 # Hi there! ![wave emoji](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)

-My name is **Alejandro Sanmiguel**, a Backend Developer based in Ibagué, Colombia.
+I'm **Alejandro Sanmiguel**, a Backend Developer based in Ibagué, Colombia.
 I am currently a **Systems Engineering student** with a passion for developing robust and scalable applications.

 ## 🚀 About Me